ARIES-Embedded/meta-aries/README.md

   * To save disk space you may want to add the line (optional):

         INHERIT += "rm_work"

+  + If you prefer Kernel version 5.15 instead of 5.10, please add:

+        PREFERRED_VERSION_linux-altera-lts = "5.15%"

   * Add the last two lines to `conf/bblayers.conf`: